Egg-Free Dark Chocolate Cookies Recipe

 - Preheat oven to 350º F (180º C).
 Line two baking sheets with parchment paper.

-- Drop by spoonful onto prepared baking sheets, repeat until you have used up all the cookie mixture.
+- Drop by spoonful onto prepared baking sheets, and repeat until you have used up all the cookie mixture.
 Use a 1-inch ice cream scooper to make consistently round cookies.
 Be sure to give the dropped dough plenty of space, so the cookies won’t bump into each other as they spread.

 - Bake for 8 to 10 minutes in the preheated oven.
-Cool for a couple of minutes on the cookie sheet before transferring to wire racks to cool completely.
+Cool for a couple of minutes on the cookie sheet before transferring them to wire racks to cool completely.

 Nutrition